poee/lol/content/collections/pages/cosmogony.md

 Behold!
 In that growing Chaos, many wonders did gather.
 The sisters watched swirling fires erupt in dance with stone children, and eager winds play over reflective waters.

-For a time, the elements continued to combine and dissolve, in infinite variety.
+For a time, the elements continued to stir and dissolve, in infinite variety.
 Yet among them there soon appeared something more.
 Scattered points dimly glowed and twinkled to life, golden flecks in the quiet heavens.

 With a faint hum of τῇ καλλίστῃ the lights did increase…and burn brightly… A brilliant eye opened and looked back at the sisters from each gleaming point.
 And Their name was Deceit.